Shopping Cart

 The Solution for Extended Range Instruments

 If you've ever tried playing a baritone scale guitar, be it a 6-string, 7-string, or 8-string, you've surely experienced how much different it can feel than a standard 24.75-inch or 25.5-inch scale.
 This is partially due to the longer distance between frets, which can make navigating the fretboard a bit slower and more cumbersome.
 It is also a result of the extra tension placed on each string.
-The amount of tension in a guitar string is dependent on its length.
+The amount of tension in a guitar string is dependent on its length and thickness.
 A longer string creates greater tension in order to reach the same pitch.
 In other words, a high E string on a 28-inch scale would feel much stiffer than a high E string on a 25.5-inch scale.
 More tension is important when you are tuning low and using heavier gauge strings, but it is not beneficial for the bendability of the higher strings.
+The fanned frets of a multi-scale guitar provide a solution to this problem while also improving ergonomics and intonation.

 The Right Tension Across the Right Strings